philipschielke/ruse/readme.md

 I have had students successfully implement map, even using the builtin syntactic operators.

-* quote ' does not allow syntatic forms to be quote.
-For example, '(+ 3 4) is perfectly legal in Racke, since + is a symbol not syntax.
+* quote ' does not allow syntatic forms to be quoted.
+For example, '(+ 3 4) is perfectly legal in Racket, since + is a symbol not syntax.
 This is not legal in the supplied RUSE interpreter since + is part of the syntax of the language.
 No, syntatic forms can be quoted, e.g. 'lambda, 'define, etc.